mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 - Given a new user completes registration and verification, when their account activates, then they receive 1 hour initial balance.
 - Given a user views their dashboard, when the page loads, then their current time credit balance is prominently displayed.
-- Given a Consumer selects a Provider for a Need, when the selection is confirmed, then the estimated hours are reserved (locked) from the Consumer's balance.
+- Given a Provider or Consumer proposes a schedule, when the other party attempts to accept, then the system validates both parties have sufficient balance and won't exceed the maximum cap.
-- Given a service is completed and mutually confirmed, when both parties approve, then reserved hours transfer from Consumer to Provider.
+- Given a schedule proposal would cause the Consumer to have insufficient balance, when they attempt to accept, then the system prevents acceptance with a clear message.
-- Given a Need is canceled or expires, when the cancelation processes, then any reserved hours are unlocked and returned to the Consumer.
+- Given a schedule proposal would cause the Provider to exceed the 10-hour balance cap upon completion, when they attempt to accept, then the system prevents acceptance and suggests spending hours first.
-- Given a user's balance reaches 10 hours, when they try to earn more, then the system prevents transactions that would exceed the cap and suggests spending hours.
+- Given a service is completed and mutually confirmed, when both parties approve, then the specified hours transfer from Consumer to Provider.
 - Given a Provider marks a service complete, when 48 hours pass without Consumer confirmation, then the system auto-confirms and transfers hours.